ssantoshp/sweezy/README.md

-# Zepplin
+# Zeppelyn
-Zepplin allows to you release python package fastly and easily in one command so you can reiterate faster
+Zeppelyn allows to you release python package fastly and easily in one command so you can reiterate faster